 Why saving grace must be irresistible

 The fourth point of Calvinism is Irresistible Grace.
-This doctrine says that when God calls us to faith in Jesus he calls effectively; he always succeeds in his purpose to save us.
+This doctrine says that when God calls us to faith in Jesus he calls effectively.
+God always succeeds in his purpose to save us.
+The Bible distinguishes between the General Call of God to all sinners to come to Jesus (e.g. Jesus saying “Come to me, all you who… Continue reading Why saving grace must be irresistible

 Why I believe in Limited Atonement